Upendrakishore Ray Chowdhury: Author

 "Cheleder Ramayana" was the first book by Upendrakishore Ray Chowdhury.
 He embraced the liberal religious movement of Brahmo Samaj in 1883, after the death of his foster-father and was a deeply religious man, but his scientific bent of mind is reflected in the numerous science articles he wrote for children.
 He published two books on popular science, which were classics in the Bengali language.
 "Sekaler Katha" described the geological history of Earth and the ancient animals like dinosaurs.
 "Aakasher Katha" was an enthralling account of astronomy.
-His scientific interests were further nurtured by his close friendship to the scientists Acharya Jagadish Chandra Bose and Acharya Prafulla Chandra Ray, all of whom lived and worked very close to each other.
+His scientific interests were further nurtured by his close friendship with the scientists Acharya Jagadish Chandra Bose and Acharya Prafulla Chandra Ray, all of whom lived and worked very close to each other.
 He also published a well known collection of children's stories called Tuntunir Boi.
-He further wrote Gupi Gyne, a fantasy novel (later adapted into the film Goopy Gyne Bagha Byne); essays like Daasotto Pratha (regarding slavery in the United States), Sandow (on Eugen Sandow) etc and travelogues like Puri, Abar Purite (on Puri, Odisha), Megher Muluk (on Darjeeling).
+He further wrote Gupi Gyne, a fantasy novel (later adapted into the film Goopy Gyne Bagha Byne); essays like Daasotto Pratha (regarding slavery in the United States), Sandow (on Eugen Sandow); and travelogues like Puri, Abar Purite (on Puri, Odisha) and Megher Muluk (on Darjeeling).
 One of the books he wrote is Chotoder Shera Biggan Rochona Shongkolon.